libvips/libvips/doc/binding.md

 You can now use all of the libvips introspection machinery, as noted above.

 Unfortunately g-o-i has some strong disadvantages.
-It is not very portable, since you will need a g-o-i layer for whatever platform you are targetting;
+It is not very portable, since you will need a g-o-i layer for whatever platform you are targeting;
 it does not cross-compile well, since typelibs include a lot of very-low level data (such as exact structure layouts); and installation for your users is likely to be tricky.